freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 Viewport is the browser window size.
 1vw = 1% of viewport width.
 If the viewport is 50cm wide, 1vw is 0.5cm.

 ### Font variant
-The `font-variant` property specifies if a text should be displayed in a small-caps font (where all lowercase letters are converted to uppercase letters while appearing in a smaller font-size than the original uppercase letters in the text).
+The `font-variant` property specifies if text should be displayed using small capitals.
+When the value `small-caps` is used, all lowercase letters in the text are converted to uppercase letters while appearing in a smaller font-size than the original uppercase letters.

 ```css
 p.small {